 Treatment for Bipolar Disorder

 It is important to get the right treatment for bipolar disorder as early as possible.
 If left untreated, bipolar disorder can damage relationships, and job and school performance.
-Although bipolar disorder is a life-long disorder that needs ongoing management, with treatment individuals can live healthy, productive lives.
+People with bipolar disorder have a 15 times higher risk of suicide than the general population.
+Although bipolar disorder is a life-long disorder that needs ongoing management, with treatment individuals can reduce the frequency and intensity of episodes and live healthy, productive lives.

 The treatment of bipolar disorder involves the combination of medication and psychological therapy.
 Medication plays an important role in helping to stabilise mood.
 There are a number of different medications and it is best to consult your GP or psychiatrist about what might be the right medication for you as clinical psychologists do not prescribe medication.

-Cognitive Behavioural Therapy (CBT) is an effective treatment for bipolar, which helps people to gain control over their mood swings and other symptoms.
-The main components of CBT usually include monitoring and understanding the changes in mood, identifying and changing unhelpful thinking and behaviours in order to bring the highs and lows back to normal, problem-solving strategies, strategies to manage stress, and keeping routines stable (e.g. mealtimes and sleep).
+Cognitive Behavioural Therapy (CBT) is an effective treatment for bipolar disorder, which helps people to gain control over their mood swings and other symptoms.
+The main components of CBT usually include monitoring and understanding the changes in mood, identifying and changing unhelpful thinking and behaviours in order to bring the highs and lows back to normal, mindfulness strategies, problem-solving strategies, strategies to manage stress, and keeping routines stable (e.g. mealtimes and sleep).

 If you would like to find out more about our treatment for Bipolar Disorder, or to book an appointment with one of our clinical psychologists who provides treatment for this condition, please email or call the clinic on 0405 430 530.